delsteph/Project4/README.txt

  	preQue:  contains the tree items in preorder.
  	inQue:   contains the tree items in inorder.
 	postQue: contains the tree items in postorder.

+To compile and execute the program, we have a Makefile which you just use the commands:
+$ make compile

+to compile all the files and then

+$ make run

+to run the executable.